oviebd/TakeHomeExcercise/README.md

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?

 I spent about 12 hours.
 Most of the time I spend on writing test cases.
-Test Cases - 10 hours
+Test Cases - 10 hours,
 Production Code - 2 hours

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?